rajusirigineedi/airqassignment/README.md

 # airq - assignment
-just an assignment
+An assignment

-To run it/ test it in your local system
+To run it/ test it in your local system you need docker.

 in command prompt do : <b>docker-compose up --build</b>